-Sorrill says one firm had approached him for support after failing to engage its leadership, or implement change management.
-This approach caused big resistance among employees, and an 18-month extension to the technology roll-out.
+Sorrill says one firm had approached him for support after failing to engage its leadership or implement change management.
+This approach caused big resistance among employees and an 18-month extension to the technology roll-out.

-This misguided approach added 10% to the overall cost of programme, and put leaders on the back foot, resulting in lost confidence from their people.
+This misguided approach added 10% to the overall cost of the programme, and put leaders on the back foot, resulting in lost confidence from their people.

 Four top tips for a successful cloud adoption project